 A Mixed-Finance Affidavit is required where the PHA is requesting to convert the public housing assistance in a mixed-finance project.
 This affidavit must be signed by both the PHA administering the public housing ACC and the Owner Entity of the project.
 Since only PHAs can apply under the Demonstration (see Section 1.3 of this Notice), the purpose of this affidavit is to ensure that both parties (the Owner Entity and the PHA) agree in principle to the conversion.
-Please note, however, that the HAP contract for a mixed-finance conversion will be executed between the Contract Administrator and the mixed-finance Owner Entity, not the PHA administering the public housing ACC.
+Please note, however, that the HAP Contract for a mixed-finance conversion will be executed between the Contract Administrator and the mixed-finance Owner Entity, not the PHA administering the public housing ACC.
 (The PHA may be part of the ownership structure, however.)

-A Choice-Mobility Commitment Letter signed by: (a) the voucher agency that has committed to provide Choice-Mobility vouchers to the covered PBRA project of another PHA for the term of the initial HAP ; and (b) the agency that obtains a commitment from a voucher agency to support Choice-Mobility for a specified PBRA project.
+A Choice-Mobility Commitment Letter signed by: (a) the voucher agency that has committed to provide Choice-Mobility vouchers to the covered PBRA project of another PHA for the term of the initial HAP Contract; and (b) the agency that obtains a commitment from a voucher agency to support Choice-Mobility for a specified PBRA project.
 PHAs that are able to meet the Choice-Mobility requirement through turnover from their own voucher programs do not need to complete this letter.

-If a PHA chooses to convert assistance to PBVs, the PHA must identify in the RAD Application the voucher agency that is willing to administer the PBV contract.
+If a PHA chooses to convert assistance to PBVs, the PHA must identify in the RAD Application the voucher agency that will administer the PBV HAP Contract.
 If another PHA is proposed as the contract administrator and the project is selected, the PHA will need to submit a signed letter from the voucher agency evidencing the agency’s willingness to administer the PBVs.
-(The PHA may contact the local HUD Office of Public Housing to identify a list of voucher agencies that have appropriate legal jurisdiction to perform this role.
+The PHA may contact the local HUD Office of Public Housing to identify a list of voucher agencies that have appropriate legal jurisdiction to perform this role.
 If there is no voucher agency with overlapping legal jurisdiction that is willing to administer the PBV contract, the PHA may want to consider converting the project to PBRA.
-However, in so doing, the PHA would still be required to meet the Choice-Mobility requirement described above.)
+However, in so doing, the PHA would still be required to meet the Choice-Mobility requirement described above.

+The RAD application shall also include supporting evidence if claiming priority status under Section 1.11.C.1(i).

 Finally, the RAD application must include responses to comments received in connection with the required resident meetings on the proposed conversion.

 Applications Proposing to Use 9% LIHTCs.
-Applicants are encouraged to use both 4% and 9% LIHTCs in their project financing.
-However, as the demand for the allocation of 9% LIHTCs is typically excessive, applicants proposing to use 9% LIHTCs, if a reservation has not already been secured, are required to submit a letter from the credit-issuing authority addressing:

-Whether the property and proposed transaction appear eligible;

-Whether the applicant PHA or owner entity has acceptable experience to proceed;

-The timing of application and award; and

-Whether a typical reservation of credits is sufficient to address the expected need of the first or only phase of the subject project.

-If the applicant has been unsuccessful at securing such a letter from its state or local tax credit issuing agency, the application must include evidence that the applicant diligently attempted to secure such a letter, as well as a self-scored LIHTC application under the Qualified Allocation Plan (QAP) in place at the time of application that demonstrates that the project would have been eligible and competitive for credits in the most recent round.
+Applicants are encouraged to consider both 4% and 9% LIHTCs in their project financing.
+However, as the demand for the allocation of 9% LIHTCs is typically excessive, applicants proposing to use 9% LIHTCs shall provide either evidence that a reservation has already been secured or a self-scored LIHTC application under the Qualified Allocation Plan (QAP) in place at the time of application that demonstrates that the project would have been eligible and competitive for credits in the most recent round.